Finding a home

 No upward chain

-Incentives from developers
+Financial incentives from developers

 Scheme assistance for first-time buyers

-Modern style and layout
+Blank canvas with a modern style and layout

 If you're buying a new build property off-plan, you may be able to have a say in the layout and features of your home before it's built, allowing you to put your stamp on the place even before you move in.